openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 :  An Issuer-signed Credential Dataset whose integrity can be cryptographically verified.
 It can be of any Credential Format.

 Credential Format:
 :  A format used to represent a Verifiable Credential.
 The exact parameters required to describe a Credential Format are defined in the Credential Format Profile.
+Definition of credential formats is out of scope for this specification.

 Credential Format Profile:
 :  Sets of parameters specific to individual Credential Formats.
 Credential Format Profiles for W3C Verifiable Credentials [@VC_DATA] and ISO/IEC 18013-5 mDL [@ISO.18013-5] are provided in (#format_profiles).
 Other specifications or deployments can define their own Credential Format Profiles using the extension points defined in this specification.